top of page

 James Murch is currently exhibiting at Cockington Court in Torquay and you can find more information on his website.
 He took part in Landscape Artist of the Year on Sky Arts and can be seen painting on Plymouth Hoe painting Drake Island, who many will be familiar with.

 His style is so beautiful, so vivid and the colours so exciting that I am hoping, one day, to acquire one of his works for myself.
 I think he is one of the most exciting landscape artists.

 We welcome news, photos and information on products and books, written, made by or even about Murch's that you would like to see promoted on here.
 Email details and we will print a picture and a review.

 Telephone 0044 (0)7765 144477

 My Heritage In Devon

 I'm descended from Thomas and Susanna Murch who lived in Marborough in Devon.
 Along with many hundreds of others who are spread around the world, I can trace my ancestry further back than that.
 My great grandfather was William Henry Murch, who appears on this page with his horses.
 His youngest son, Alfred was my grandfather.
-In the picture of the family group (above) Alfred sits on his fathers lap and Willliam and Sarah are surrounded by some of their 15 surviving children.
+In the picture of the family group (below) Alfred sits on his fathers lap and Willliam and Sarah are surrounded by some of their 15 surviving children.